jennybc/gapminder/README.md

 gapminder
 =========

 Excerpt from the [Gapminder](http://www.gapminder.org/data/) data.
 The main object in this package is the `gapminder` data frame or "tibble".
-There are other goodies, such as the data in tab delimited form, a larger unfiltered dataset, and premade color schemes for the countries and continents.
+There are other goodies, such as the data in tab delimited form, a larger unfiltered dataset, premade color schemes for the countries and continents, and ISO 3166-1 country codes.

 The `gapminder` data frames include six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):